o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   The string to sign\.

-### dynamic\-content update\-manifest<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-update-manifest"></a>
+### dynamic\-content update\-manifest {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-update-manifest}

 Updates the manifest with current file hashes\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--manifest-path <manifest_path>`

   \(Optional\) Path and filename of the manifest file to use\.
 You can specify either a full path or a filename that exists in the folder `game\DynamicContent\Manifests\`\.

   Defaults to `game\DynamicContent\Manifests\default.json`\.

-### dynamic\-content update\-target\-platforms<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-update-target-platforms"></a>
+### dynamic\-content update\-target\-platforms {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-update-target-platforms}

 Update the target operating system of a manifest file\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--manifest-path <manifest_path>`

   \(Optional\) Path and filename of the manifest file to use\.
 You can specify either a full path or a filename that exists in the folder `game\DynamicContent\Manifests\`\.